SHUBB

 Either is correct.
 Users are divided about 50-50, with perhaps a slight edge going to the "from above" users.
 Personally, I use mine from below because it feels more like my hand covering the strings. more...

-Which guitars does the "radically curved," or 7.25" radius capo (C4, C4B, S4) fit?
+Which guitars does the 7.25" radius capo (model 4) fit?

-Some of the older Teles and Strats, and copies of these.
-But the great majority of electric guitars have the gentler fretboard radius similar to a steel string acoustic, and should use our C1, C1B, or S1 model.
+But the great majority of electric guitars - including most Teles and Strats - have the normal fretboard radius similar to a steel string acoustic, and should use our model 1 (for steel string guitar).
 But the soft rubber on our capo is pretty accommodating, and on many necks these capos are interchangeable. more...

 Is there a model of capo that will fit my bass guitar?

 It's hard to say for sure; our capos were designed for guitars, but there is a pretty good chance that one of our guitar capos will fit your bass guitar.
-Some bass necks are not much larger than guitar necks, and our S1, C1, C1k or C1B will fit those.
+Some electric bass necks are not much larger than guitar necks, and our S1, C1, C1k or C1B will fit those.
 If it's just a little larger, one of our 12-string capos might work: S3, C3,C3k, or C3B.
 Our capo that fits the largest neck is our S3v.

-Our widest capos are the nylon strings (model 2- flat fretboards) and our 12-string capos (model 3 - radius fretboards), both of which are 2.25 inches wide.
-These will work on just about any 6 string or 12-string guitar.
-We have occasionally made custom capos for unusual instruments, such as 8-string or 10-string guitars, with varying degrees of success.
+We have sometimes made custom capos for unusual instruments, such as 8-string or 10-string guitars, with varying degrees of success.
 All we are able to change on these capos is the part that covers the strings, making it longer for a wider fretboard.
 The closing mechanism must remain the same, so if the other part is too long, the geometry gets out of whack.
-When we've made these, it is with the disclaimer that they might not work that well.
+When we've made these, it is with the disclaimer that they might not work as well as our production model capos, or might require more careful placement to make them work.
+That said, most of the people who have gotten them have been satisfied.